 You must be in compliance with the provisions of HRS Chapter 446E.
 Please visit http://cca.hawaii.gov/ocp/udgi/ and consult with the Office of Consumer Protection (email@example.com).
 If you are in compliance with HRS Chapter 446E and have begun the accreditation process with an accrediting agency, you may consult with HPEAP about obtaining provisional authorization.

 What does “physical presence in the State” mean?
 “Physical presence” is defined as:

 - Having a physical location in the State, where students receive synchronous or asynchronous instruction; or

 - Establishing an administrative office in the State to:

 - Provide office space for instructional and non-instructional staff; and

 - Maintain an institutional mailing address, street address, or telephone number in the State

-Institutions that meet the physical presence requirement and that are not exempt (see exemptions section for more details about the exemptions from the Act) must seek and obtain approval from HPEAP.
+Institutions that meet the physical presence requirement and that are not exempt (see exemptions section for more details about the exemptions from HRS Chapter 305J) must seek and obtain approval from HPEAP.